insight-lane/crash-model/README.md

 If you'd prefer to use a requirements.txt file, one is available in the [data_gen folder](https://github.com/Data4Democracy/boston-crash-modeling/tree/master/notebooks/data_generation) for spatial features analysis and in the [benchmark folder](https://github.com/Data4Democracy/boston-crash-modeling/tree/master/notebooks/benchmark) for running the benchmark model.

 ### Docker:
-A basic Dockerfile has been created to run the project in a container, using the ContinuumIO anaconda base image (Python 2.7).
+A basic Docker image has been created to run the project in a container, using ContinuumIO anaconda (Python 2.7) as a base image.
 Right now the image simply installs the project code & its dependencies, creates the 'boston-crash-model' virtual environment and starts an apache2 webserver (via supervisor daemon) to serve the visualization.

+To run the Docker image, you need to first install the Docker engine on your local machine (Community Edition is sufficient).
+Instructions are available at https://docs.docker.com/install/ or contact @terryf82 in the project Slack channel for help =)

+The latest pre-built image is available from Data4Democracy's Docker Hub account at https://hub.docker.com/r/datafordemocracy/boston-crash-model/ by running the following command:

+    $ docker pull datafordemocracy/boston-crash-model:latest

-A pre-built image is not yet available but will be shortly.
-To build the image from scratch and run it in a container, execute the following (as root user) from the project's main directory:
+or you can build the image from scratch by running the following from within the project repo:

-	$ docker build --tag boston-crash-modeling:latest .
+    $ docker build --tag datafordemocracy/boston-crash-model:latest .

+Once you've downloaded or built the image, you can run it in a container.
+The osm-data directory needs to be on your local machine and made available to the container.
+The same can optionally be done for the project repo, which is useful if you want to run the project and test new code on your local machine in realtime:

-	$ docker run -d -p 8080:8080 --name bcm.local boston-crash-modeling:latest
+	$ docker run -d -p 8080:8080 -v /local/path/to/osm-data:/osm-data [-v /local/path/to/project/repo:/app] --name bcm.local datafordemocracy/boston-crash-modeling:latest

 The visualization should now be visible at http://localhost:8080/reports/historical_crash_map.html